zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    We recommend you use a unique identifier so that you can always link the payment to the order in your back office.
    This is particularly useful for bookkeeping.

-   Descriptions do not have a maximum length in the API, but will be truncated down to 255 characters.
-The maximum description length per payment method also differs which may lead to further shortening of the already truncated description.
+   The maximum length of the description field differs per payment method, with the absolute maximum being 255 characters.
+   The API will not reject strings longer than the maximum length but it will truncate them to fit.

 .. parameter:: redirectUrl
    :type: string